TMJ and Bruxism Treatment in Pascoe Vale

 Bruxism, or clenching and grinding the teeth, affects many people at some point during their lives.
-In some cases, it may come and go, while others may suffer from chronic teeth grinding, which can lead to damaged teeth, gum recession and jaw disorders.
+In some cases, it may come and go, while others may suffer from chronic teeth grinding.
+This can lead to damaged teeth, gum recession and jaw disorders such as TMD.

 - Uneven or premature wear to teeth and dentistry